 Written by Coffey

 “I missed Shakespeare.
 This break was heartbreaking… painful!
 Time felt like it lasted forever.
-It feels like it should be 2022,” an ensemble member sighed as Matt and I unloaded the tote bag and got out our notebooks.
+It feels like it should be 2022,” an ensemble member sighed as we gathered up

 I watched the other ensemble members nod in agreement as they trickled into the gym.
 The rough winter weather meant programs at SMT were canceled on Tuesday, but the break inspired some reflection for ensemble members on SIP, Shakespeare’s work itself, and their place in the world outside sessions.
 “I didn’t know how Shakespeare penetrates society,” one man said, as he excitedly told the group about an article he’d read during the break.
 The article discussed the influence Shakespeare’s plays have had on the design of prominent computer games, with games like Thief featuring entire levels set in Shakespearean-style theatres or focusing on Shakespearean plotlines and themes.
 “That’s really cool.
 He’s not just in the theaters and movies—he’s in the culture.
 He’s in the little intricacies.”
 He paused for a moment.
 “I had an inmate tell me, ‘I don’t care about your Shakespeare.’
 I said, ‘Well, I do!’
 Whenever someone comes up to me and says something negative about Shakespeare, I try to tell them about it.
 We’re an open group!”

 The men nodded in agreement.
 Some chuckled, familiar with the apprehension that they themselves had when first encountering SIP.
 “I get approached all the time!
 It’s usually positive,” another man added, “I tell people that it doesn’t take from my life—it adds to it!
 It enhances what I’ve already got going for me.”
 A proud smile spread across the first man’s face.
 “To represent Shakespeare —that’s a cool honor to have.”